---stack\usage\control=filename
+Syntax --stack_usage_control=filename

-Parameters See Rules for specifying a filename or directory as parameters, page 248.
+Parameters See Rules for specifying a filename or directory as parameters, page 246.

 Description Use this option to specify a stack usage control file.
 This file controls stack usage analysis, or provides more stack usage information for modules or functions.
 You can use this option multiple times to specify multiple stack usage control files.
 If no filename extension is specified, the extension suc is used.

 Using this option enables stack usage analysis in the linker.

-See also Stack usage analysis, page 91 X Project>Options>Linker>Advanced>Control file strip -------
+Project>Options>Linker>Advanced>Control file

+--strip

+Syntax --strip

-Syntax strip Description By default, the linker retains the debug information from the input object files in the output executable image.
+Description By default, the linker retains the debug information from the input object files in the output executable image.
 Use this option to remove that information.

-X To set related options, choose: e e e e e e e e e e e e e e e e e e e Project>Options>Linker>Output>Include debug information in output forced
+Project>Options>Linker>Output>Include debug information in output